jpuopolo67/linuxdoc/README.md

 * loginctl - performs session management

 ### Date & Time
+* date - show the current date and time
+* cal - display a calendar
-* hwclock - query or set hardware clock
+* hwclock - query or set hardware clock - influences the system clock, of course
 * timedatectl - control system time and date
-* ntpdate - set the date and time via ntp
+* ntpdate - set the date and time via ntp (network time protocol)
 * chronyc sources - ntp server info (stratum 1=atomic clock -> 16=error)

-### systemd
+### System Management with _systemd_
 * Manages everything
 * Kernel starts systemd -> starts all services
 * Event-driven (reacts)
 * Systemd manages items called "units"
+* Targets are groups of units that describe an end-state that we want Linux to be in
+	* Via targets, we can get the machine in single-user mode, recovery mode, etc.
+	* See _systemctl isolate_
 * /usr/lib/systemd/system
 * systemctl <command> - control commands and services
 	* systemctl service <service>
 	* systemctl list-unit-files
 	* etc.

+### Package & Library Management
+*  A package is a tar ball with a script to copy files to the right location + a DB to keep track of what is installed
+* Packages use dependencies to get other software that they need
+* Packages are signed for verification and validation, e.g., with GPG keys
+* rpm - package manager for RedHat distros.
+Does not fetch dependencies! _Software managers_ used to solve the dependencies problem, e.g., _yum_
+* rpm -cq <package> provides some useful information about a given package
+* rpm -qp <package> provides other useful information about a package
+* ldd - shows libs used by a given program
+* yum - RedHat software manager, e.g., _yum install_, _yum search_, _yum remove_
+* yum provides - helps find the right package to use
+* yum repolist - shows the repos available and the total number of packages available
+* yum list installed - list all installed packages
+* yum update - update the system
+* yum groups list - list package groups
+* yum history, yum history undo
+* apt - like yum on Ubuntu

+### Scheduling Tasks
+* cron - uses crond daemon
+* crontab -e - edit cron tasks (see /etc/crontab)
+* at - run a job once at a given time
+* atq - display jobs in the _at_ queue
+* atrm - remove a job from the _at_ queue
+* systemd timers - more modern solution

+### Reading Log Files
+* syslog - legacy service that takes of logging
+* rsyslogd - more modern version of syslog logging
+* systemd-journald - systemd-integrated log service
+* journalctl - client interface to systemd-journald
+* logger - log messages to /var/log/messages

+## Redirection
+* Standard input (0): <
+* Standard output (1): >, >>
+* Standard error (2): 2>, e.g., 2>/dev/null
+* &>: redirect both stdout and stderr

 ## Key Directories
+* / - root of the file system
+* /etc - configuration files - mostly text
+* /usr - where user binaries are stored
-* /usr/share/doc - doc for installed packages
+* /home - user home directories
+* /boot - stores the boot loader and all boot images
 * /var - system-created files, e.g., /var/log - system log files
-* /bin -> /usr/bin, /sbin -> root command/system binaries
-* /usr - contaqins all of the binaries etc. that computer uses
+* /tmp - unique storage area available to all users
 * /dev - device files - provide access to hardware
-* /etc - configuration file - mostly text
-* /opt - application file, e.g., databases
 * /proc - running processes
+* /sys - virtual file system containing information about kernel subsystems
+* /usr/share/doc - doc for installed packages
+* /bin -> /usr/bin, /sbin -> root command/system binaries
+* /etc/udev - configures hardware and provide rules for hardware events
+* /opt - application files, e.g., databases
 * /dev/zero - "file" that produces zero bytes
 * /dev/null - swallows unwanted out (byte abyss)
 * /etc/services - services and network configurations for them/with names
+* /etc/ld.so.conf - where shared libs are listed
+* /usr/local/lib - shared libs directory

 ## Command Examples
+* tail -f /var/log/messages
+* journalctl --dmesg
 * ip a
 * ip route show
 * ip a a dev eth0 1.2.3.4/8